cccttt10/my-site/content/blog/elegant-developer-experience-with-zsh-and-iterm2/index.md

 ### Style iTerm2 - powerlevel9k

-In order to have the same icons, font and theme as me, you need to install <Link to="https://github.com/Powerlevel9k/powerlevel9k#installation">powerlevel9k</Link>.
+In order to have the same icons, font and prompt as me, you need to install <Link to="https://github.com/Powerlevel9k/powerlevel9k#installation">powerlevel9k</Link>.
 You can install by cloning the package into the user's home directory:

 ```bash
 git clone https://github.com/Powerlevel9k/powerlevel9k.git ~/